arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 <div class = "learnmore">
 For a deeper understanding of what is meant by parametric vs. non-parametric models, see section 2.1.2 of the book [Statistical Learning](https://hastie.su.domains/ISLR2/ISLRv2_website.pdf).

+For a good conceptual explanation of lowess curves in particular, see the [StatsQuest video "Lowess and Loess, Clearly Explained"](https://www.youtube.com/watch?v=Vf7oJ6z2LCc).
 </div>

 ```python